-RFP No: 3736
+RFP No: 37363736

-INVITATION: Sealed proposals, subject to the attached conditions, will be received at this office until October 22, 2013 @ 3:00 p.m.
-Central Time for the acquisition of the products/services described below for the Mississippi Department of Information Technology Services40638.
+INVITATION: Sealed proposals, subject to the attached conditions, will be received at this office until October 22, 2013October 22, 2013 @ 3:00 p.m.
+Central Time for the acquisition of the products/services described below for the Mississippi Department of Information Technology Servicesthe Mississippi Department of Information Technology Services40638.

-Proposals for the selection of one or more Vendors to fulfill the requirements of an authorized Microsoft reseller for Microsoft Volume Licensing Programs for Government and/or a Large Account Reseller (LAR) for Education for the State of Mississippi.
+Proposals for the selection of one or more Vendors to fulfill the requirements of an authorized Microsoft reseller for Microsoft Volume Licensing Programs for Government and/or a Large Account Reseller (LAR) for Education for the State of Mississippi.Proposals for the selection of one or more Vendors to fulfill the requirements of an authorized Microsoft reseller for Microsoft Volume Licensing Programs for Government and/or a Large Account Reseller (LAR) for Education for the State of Mississippi.

 The Vendor must submit proposals and direct inquiries to: